the-crypt-keeper/fragment-frog/README.md

 # 🐸 FragmentFrog

-FragmentFrog is a React application designed to help users write, edit, and revise stories, documents, emails, or any other text quickly with keyboard shortcuts and AI assistance.
+FragmentFrog is a web-based non-linear text editing application.

+It's designed to help users compose stories, documents, emails, or any other text quickly with keyboard shortcuts and AI assistance.

 ## Concepts